 Money management is also important when it comes to avoiding unnecessary debts.
 From student loans to credit card bills, if you don’t know how to manage your money then you could find yourself in a large amount of debt.

 If you can’t pay this debt back, interest rates will continue to build and you may face bailiff action.
-Keeping on top of your finances and tackling debt head-on with debt management plans is always the best course of action.
+Keeping on top of your finances and tackling debt head-on You can get free debt advice by visiting the money advice service.